 With this, we have a clear expectation about what we consider to be a reasonable understanding to approach potential conflict, and to quickly settle those disputes peacefully.

-We are participants in a decentralised software ecosystem and various online discussion and collabaration spaces, but we also aim to be a community.
+As participants in a decentralised software ecosystem and various online discussion and collaboration spaces, we also aim to be a community.
 A community is different than a “forum” or a “debate hall”, it means we support each others' emotional and intellectual needs so that we can sustainably engage in discussion and collaborative work, and foster respect, diversity, inclusion, wellbeing and learning.

 - In the ‘flesh’ world of in-person conversation, we have centuries of methods that we have developed that enable people to attempt to communicate and act appropriately when situations break down.